Grounding the Future:

-“The design of the public open spaces offers an exciting way to reveal the magic of Dubai to the world,” said John Wong, Principal Designer of Expo, SWA Group.
-“The sequence of spaces, the palette of native plant materials, the cultural resonance of the geometric paving patterns, the integration of art and innovative construction— all combine to offer enchantment as well as wayfinding and respite between pavilions.”
+“The design of the public open spaces offered an exciting way to reveal the magic of Dubai to the world,” said John Wong, SWA Principal and the Expo’s lead designer.
+“The sequence of spaces, the palette of native plant materials, the cultural resonance of the geometric paving patterns, the integration of art and innovative construction— all combine to result in an enchanting place that will bring enduring value to the UAE.”

-SWA’s design of The Loop, a dramatic shaded pedestrian promenade, encircles the site, allowing visitors to access Expo’s three districts without having to return to the center.
-Overhead, SWA’s dazzling 10-meter-high shade structure is composed of suspended forms in the shape of birds, resulting in fantastic shadows.
-The Loop’s is lined with Ghaf trees, the national tree of UAE.
+SWA’s design of The Loop, a dramatic shaded pedestrian promenade, encircles the site, allowing visitors to access Expo’s three districts.
+Overhead, SWA’s dazzling 10-meter-high shade structure is composed of suspended forms in the shape of birds, resulting in fantastic shadows on the boldly striped pavement below.
+The Loop is lined with Ghaf trees, the national tree of UAE.

 Tempering the extreme climate, open spaces also offer comfort and relief for Expo visitors in ways that are both subtle and overt, natural and built.
 Throughout the site, interpretive elements of the landscape dance gingerly with the surrounding structures, and take cues mostly from the native landscape itself: paving patterns and forms are introduced to evoke wadi (seasonal rivers), sand dunes, and mountains.
 Water is used sparingly to serve planted materials and occasionally extravagantly for special effects and to express a generous welcome from the host country.